JasonLocklin/Dissertation/VWM/Introduction.md

 Exploring the relationship between visual working memory and attention in neglect.
 ==================================================================================

-As already discussed, most of the traditional models of neglect describe the disorder as a deficit of spatial attention.
-A disorder driven by a disengagement deficit, or difficulty with disengaging attention away from right-space stimuli [Posner1984], an attentional ‘stickiness’ that results from disruption to inferior parietal cortex - a region known to be important for effective attentional disengagement and re-orienting [@Corbetta2002].
-This anchoring of neglect as an attentional disorder, however, colours performance deficits observed with other tasks.
-Tasks which are not direct measures of attention, and for which performance may be degraded for other reasons.
-For example, lateralized performance on object cancellation tasks could be couched as an effect of the spatial attention deficit, however, the revisiting behaviours observed on the "good" side [@Husain2001,@Patron2006] may indicate something more nuanced is occurring.
-Even eliminating targets as they are cancelled, thereby removing their potential to capture attention, improves but does not fully remediate neglect performance on the task [@Mark2012].
+As discussed, most traditional models of neglect describe the disorder as a deficit of spatial attention.
+A disorder driven by a difficulty in disengaging attention away from right-space stimuli [Posner1984], an attentional ‘stickiness’ that results from disruption to inferior parietal cortex -- a region known to be important for effective attentional disengagement and re-orienting [@Corbetta2002].
+This anchoring of neglect as an attentional disorder, however, colours performance deficits observed with other tasks -- Tasks which are not direct measures of attention, and for which performance may be degraded for other reasons.
+For example, lateralized failures on object cancellation tasks (i.e., omissions of left-sided targets) could be couched as a consequence of a spatial attention deficit.
+However, revisiting behaviour (i.e., re-cancelling old targets as if they were new), commonly observed on the non-neglected, "good" side [@Husain2001,@Patron2006], suggest something more nuanced is occurring.
+Even eliminating targets as they are cancelled, thereby removing their potential to re-capture attention, improves but does not fully remediate revisiting behaviour on the task [@Mark2012].

 In fact, a great deal of research over the past few decades has highlighted aspects of neglect that clearly go beyond spatially